Holmes' Revelation

-Holmes' Revelation (ホームズの黙示録, Holmes no Mokushiroku) is the 217th story arc of the Japanese manga series Case Closed, known as lit.
-Great Detective Conan, officially translated as Detective Conan (名探偵コナン, Meitantei Conan) in Japan.
+Holmes' Revelation (ホームズの黙示録, Holmes no Mokushiroku) is the 217th story arc of the Japanese manga series Case Closed, known as Great Detective Conan, officially translated as Detective Conan (名探偵コナン, Meitantei Conan) in Japan.
 The arc was published in Shogakukan's Weekly Shōnen Sunday magazine between August and October 2010 in issues 36 to 46 and consisted of 10 chapters.
 The individual chapters were then collected into tankōbon volumes 71 and 72 which were released in Japan on February 18, 2011 and June 17, 2011 respectively.
 The majority were encapsulated into the 71st volume which became the 21st best selling manga in the first half of 2011.

 The Case Closed anime adapted the arc into episodes 616–621 and was broadcast on Nippon Television Network System between May 21, 2011 and June 25, 2011.
 The episodes were the top six watched anime during its run.
 The arc follows Shinichi Kudo as he visits London and becomes involved in a bombing case.
 In the beginning of the series, Shinichi was poisoned and turned into a child.
 Since then, he had been using the identity Conan Edogawa whilst keeping his true identity a secret.

 Viz Media localized and published the two volumes on July 9, 2019 and October 8, 2019 as The Game Is Afoot and In the Cards.